JeuJeus/.dotfiles/HOWTO_MULTIPLE_INSTANCES.md

-# How to create multiple Instances of e.g. Chrome
+# How to create multiple Instances of Chrome
 This is extremly helpful when using Google Chrome for privat as well as work.
 Currently there is no option to create dedicated Desktop Shortcuts for Chrome, this manual resolves the Lack of.

 1. *Create a Desktop Entry* in ``~/.local/share/applications/chrome-work.desktop`` (add a custom icon if prefered too)